S3-Software-IP/docu/learning-outcomes/6-requirements-and-design.md

 When developing an application it is of utmost importance to validate the concepts, ideas and designs to ensure that their eventual implementation is in accordance with the functional and non-functional requirements.
 These requirements are determined by the stakeholder which is then communicated to the team by the PO.

-In the odd case of the individual project both of us were all roles, PO, stakeholder and software engineers.
+In the odd case of the individual project both of us were all roles at the same time, PO, stakeholder, technical architects and software engineers.
 This in turn meant we had to be strict to one another to ensure both the quality of the application and ensure we follow on our rule-set.

 For both projects elaborate designs were created, in both the sense of architectural choices as well as aesthetics such as the TeamFinder mobile application.

+---

 Individual project